A Unified Blister and Subglacial Hydrology Framework for Supraglacial Lake Drainage Events: Introduction

 \section{Introduction}

 On the Greenland Ice Sheet, rapid drainage of supraglacial lakes via hydrofracture can transport substantial volumes of meltwater into the subglacial drainage system within hours.
+Such drainage events have been widely observed near Greenland Ice Sheet margins in both summer \cite{das2008Fracture,stevens2026Hydrofracture} and winter \cite{maier2023Wintertime,dean2026Decadea}, and can affect the seasonal evolution of subglacial hydrology and ice dynamics \cite{andrews2018Seasonal}.
+When lake-drainage input exceeds the capacity of the local subglacial drainage system, this input can generate elastic uplift of the overlying ice \cite{das2008Fracture,doyle2013Ice,stevens2015Greenland}, forming subglacial “blisters”(\figref{fig:schematic}a) that propagate laterally \citeg{lister2013Viscous} and leak water into the local subglacial drainage network \citeg{lai2021Hydraulic}.
+These processes can also cause transient speed-up of the overlying ice sheet \cite{doyle2013Ice,maier2023Wintertime}.
+Blisters, therefore, are a key hydrological component of the subglacial system, linking rapid surface meltwater delivery to the bed, short-lived basal water storage, and the transient response of the subglacial drainage system and overlying ice sheet during the rapid drainage of supraglacial lakes.

-When lake-drainage input exceeds the capacity of the local subglacial drainage system, the input generates elastic uplift of the overlying ice \cite{das2008Fracture,doyle2013Ice,stevens2015Greenland}, forming subglacial “blisters” \cite{lister2013Viscous,lai2021Hydraulic} that transiently accelerate adjacent ice flow.
-Meanwhile, these hydrological responses depend on the prevailing regime of the local subglacial drainage system \cite{lai2021Hydraulic}.
-In winter, the drainage system is typically inefficient and dominated by water flow through linked cavities \cite{schoof2010Icesheet}, such that blisters are observed to propagate over long distances \cite{maier2023Wintertime}.
-In summer, the drainage system is more efficient and dominated by channels \cite{schoof2010Icesheet}, such that blisters tend to leak rapidly into the channel network, causing them to decay quickly \cite{stevens2022Tidewaterglacier}.
-Understanding how blisters evolve and interact with the subglacial drainage system is crucial for characterising the transient ice-flow variations triggered by supraglacial lake drainage events, and for extending our knowledge of subglacial-hydrology evolution from seasonal down to sub-daily timescales.
+The effects of lake-drainage events and their associated blisters depend on the existing state of the local subglacial drainage system \cite{lai2021Hydraulic}.
+In winter, the drainage system is typically inefficient and dominated by water flow through linked cavities \cite{schoof2010Icesheet}, such that lake-drainage-induced surface velocity waves and uplift signals can propagate over tens of kilometres \cite{maier2023Wintertime}.
+In summer, the drainage system is more efficient and dominated by channels \cite{schoof2010Icesheet}, such that blisters tend to leak rapidly into the channel network and decay quickly \cite{stevens2022Tidewaterglacier}.
+Understanding how blisters evolve and interact with the subglacial drainage system is crucial for characterising the transient ice-flow variations triggered by supraglacial lake-drainage events, and for extending our knowledge of subglacial hydrology evolution from seasonal to sub-daily timescales.